“Single vineyard estate wines has always been the dream.”

 Mason Vineyard Estate Wines

 I hope you enjoy the attention that was given to the wine in your glass.
-Creating it was rewarding and fun.” — Kelly Mason, Winemaker & Owner
+Creating it was rewarding and a pleasure.” — Kelly Mason

 Our mission is to create exceptional wines of site.
 Our winery purpose lives and breathes making wine to push our limits and show just how far Canadian wines can go.